yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 forum = 0
 +++

 Yuz-ers!
-Welcome to the last progress report of 2021, released in 2022 because we still haven’t figured out how to travel in time.
+Welcome to the last progress report of 2021, released in 2022 because we still haven’t figured out how to travel back in time.
 We keep trying, but we’re running out of bananas to microwave and trash to fuel the Mr. Fusion.
-December offered kernel emulation changes, driver issues sorted out, input, rendering, and stability improvements, getting Skyline closer to stable, and more.
+December brought us improved kernel emulation, fixes for driver issues, improvements to input, rendering, overall stability, and more!

 <!--more-->

 ## PSA for NVIDIA users, part 2

-As mentioned [two months ago](https://yuzu-emu.org/entry/yuzu-progress-report-oct-2021/#psa-for-nvidia-users), NVIDIA continues to have issues with the changes introduced by the drop of support for Kepler cards in the 49X series of drivers when using GLSL.
+As mentioned [two months ago](https://yuzu-emu.org/entry/yuzu-progress-report-oct-2021/#psa-for-nvidia-users), NVIDIA users continued to have issues due to the changes introduced by the drop of support for Kepler cards in the 49X series of drivers when using GLSL.

-We’re happy to announce that we have a [set of workarounds](https://github.com/yuzu-emu/yuzu/pull/7629) done by [epicboy](https://github.com/ameerj) that solves all known issues.
+We’re happy to announce that we have a [set of workarounds](https://github.com/yuzu-emu/yuzu/pull/7629) done by [epicboy](https://github.com/ameerj) that solve all known issues.
-This applies to both Mainline and Early Access.
+These are already available for both Mainline and Early Access.

-The root of the problem in NVIDIA’s drivers seems to be in negation of integer *and* floating point values, and bitwise conversions of input values.
+The root of the problem in NVIDIA’s drivers seems to be in negation of integer and floating point values, and bitwise conversions of input values.

 On previous drivers you could assign a value to a variable named `x`, then assign `-x` as the value to a new variable named `y`.
 `y` would be equal to `-1 * x`.